vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  stty raw -echo

-With a raw stty, input/output will look weird and you won't see the next commands, but as you type they are being processed.
+With a raw stty, input/ output will look weird and you won't see the next commands, but as you type they are being processed.

 Next foreground the shell with fg.
 It will re-open the reverse shell but formatting will be off.
 Finally, reinitialize the terminal with reset.